What institutions require

 Institutional digital asset programmes require operating controls after the first token is issued: lifecycle control, compliance enforcement, custody-routed signing, settlement coordination, servicing, deployment choice, and audit evidence.

-Use this page to test the main operating requirements before selecting or implementing digital asset infrastructure.
+Use this page to test the main operating requirements before you select or build digital asset infrastructure.
 Each section links to DALP pages that explain the relevant platform behaviour.

 Key terms